Wedding Photography at Bristol Register Office/Old Council House

 - Venue viewings are arranged by calling the Ceremonies Team on 0117 922 2800 or emailing register.office@bristol.gov.uk.

-- 20 minutes is allowed for the ceremony with a few minutes afterwards for portraits.
+- Twenty minutes is allowed for the ceremony, with a few minutes afterwards for portraits.

 - Some days may be busier, especially Saturdays, so there may be less time for portraits on the stairs and outside.
 But there are plenty of other scenic spots in the locality (see below).

 The grand staircase sweeps down to the reception and waiting areas on the right.
-I like to take a sequence of photographs of the couple’s exit from the building.
+I like to photograph the couple’s exit from the building.

 Top Tip:

 The Old Council House staff are accommodating and happy for couples to look around the venue.
-Arrange a tour before booking to check out which is the best room for your wedding ceremony.
+Arrange a tour before booking to check out the best room for your wedding ceremony.

 Confetti is allowed on the steps outside — time for another sequence of photographs to capture the moment.
 The little boy is oblivious to the action going on behind him.

-Black and white photography can give some striking confetti portraits too as this happy shot shows.
+As this happy shot shows, black and white photography can give some striking confetti portraits.

 A sweet moment between mother and daughter during the posed photos: The group shots are not all about posing.